eHarmony/aloha/src/site/markdown/model_formats.md

 Given the above model, let's say the `profile.height` yields a value of *66*.
 Then the feature key-value pairs produced would be: { `("height", 66)` }.

-There is a lot of supporting code available to the aloha user when importing `com.eharmony.aloha.feature.BasicFunctions._`.
+There is a lot of supporting code available to the Aloha user when importing `com.eharmony.aloha.feature.BasicFunctions._`.
 Among these is an implicit conversion from numeric types to sequences of key-value pairs.
-This allows the user to write the previously mentioned aloha function specification as:
+This allows the user to write the previously mentioned Aloha function specification as:

 ```json
 "${profile.height}"